 The fact is that no presidential candidate in either party has flip-flopped as egregiously as Senator McCain on such a wide range of issues.

-Here's just a small sample of Senator McCain's recent uh series of remarkable conversions to politically convenient stances.
+Here's just a small sample of Senator McCain's recent series of remarkable conversions to politically convenient stances.

-On abortion rights, McCain has done a 180 from favoring only the most minor restrictions and opposing the overturn of Roe versus Wade to supporting an almost total ban while advocating that the Supreme Court reverse Roe immediately.
+On abortion rights, McCain has done a 180 from favoring only the most minor restrictions and opposing the overturn of Roe v.
+Wade to supporting an almost total ban while advocating that the Supreme Court reverse Roe immediately.

-McCain has transformed himself from a deficit hawk who mocked supply side economics into somebody who sounds like he's drunk deeply from the wackiest vats of supply-side Kool-Aid to the point where he now claims raising taxes decreases revenue.
+McCain has transformed himself from a deficit hawk who mocked supply-side economics into somebody who sounds like he's drunk deeply from the wackiest vats of supply-side Kool-Aid to the point where he now claims raising taxes decreases revenue, a claim so wildly in conflict with the facts.

 For example, federal tax revenues have almost doubled in real terms after the Clinton tax increases, but it's either a shameless lie or a product of astounding ignorance.

-But in any way, uh, in regard to ethanol subsidies, McCain has gone from treating them as the worst sort of pork to becoming a strong supporter of a program despised by economists but beloved of Iowa farmers and the good people at Archer Daniels Midlands.
+But in any way, in regard to ethanol subsidies, McCain has gone from treating them as the worst sort of pork to becoming a strong supporter of a program despised by economists but beloved of Iowa farmers and the good people at Archer Daniels Midlands.

-Um these are just a few examples from a far longer list on topics ranging from immigration to campaign finance reform to gay marriage to accepting support from various sleazy characters that he previously shunned.
+These are just a few examples from a far longer list on topics ranging from immigration to campaign finance reform to gay marriage to accepting support from various sleazy characters that he previously shunned.

 Senator McCain has either completely reversed his views or seriously equivocated regarding what they are this week.

-Part of this is accounted for by lazy autopilot journalism.
+Part of this is accounted for by lazy autopilot journalism, but part of it is something worse.

 They love McCain because when he lies to their face, he doesn't even pretend to be doing otherwise.

-According to this pretzel logic of a certain kind of journalism that counts as candor.
+According to this pretzel logic of a certain kind of journalism, that counts as candor.

 All this would be merely amusing if McCain were not such a genuinely tragic figure.

-All right, brief time out.
+All right, brief timeout.

-As it's open line Friday, your phone calls are next, right after this.
+As it's open line Friday, your phone calls are next right after this.

-Everybody's a winner, hot chocolate.
+Everybody's a winner, huh?

 Rushlin bought talent on loan from God.